till-s/tic-nic/README.md

-Because the efinity software does not support hooking user-defined scripts/actions the user is responsible for keeping the git version which is reported by `bbcli -V` synchronized with the 'true' git hash of the project.
+Because the efinity software does not support hooking user-defined scripts/actions the user is responsible for keeping the git version which is reported by `flastic -V` synchronized with the 'true' git hash of the project.
 It is recommended to run

      cd firmware/efx